armory/docs/content/en/docs/installation/guide/operator-k3s.md

       publicPort: 8084
 ```

 Spacing is very important in YAML files.
-Make sure the spacing is correct in the `SpinnakerService.yml` file .
-Also, ensure there are no tabs instead of spaces in the file.
-Incorrect spacing or tabs will cause errors when you install Spinnaker.
+Make sure that the spacing is correct in the `SpinnakerService.yml` file and that there are no tabs instead of spaces.
+Incorrect spacing or tabs cause errors when you install Spinnaker.

+<details><summary>Show  complete SpinnakerService.yml file</summary>
+{{< gist armory-gists d3385d4dc964956435e16a090561b487 >}}
+</details><br/>

 ## Install Armory